 From orientation to graduation, our team provides support at every step of your journey.

 Our purpose is to provide people the opportunity to enhance their lives through education.

-If you’ve started your nursing or healthcare education at another accredited school, you might be able to transfer those credits to Arizona College of Nursing.
+If you’ve started your nursing or healthcare education at another accredited school, you might be able to transfer those credits.
 Transferring credits can get you on track to complete your program in less time and at a lower cost.

 We make it easy to apply for transfer credit.
 You’ll need to request two things from your previous institution(s):

 Keep in mind these materials must be received before starting your first term to be considered for transfer credit, so the sooner you can provide them, the better.

 To accept your credits from another accredited institution, you’ll need to meet these conditions:

 Non-science related general education courses must have been completed within 10 years of starting classes.

 After we receive your submission, we’ll audit your coursework to determine if the courses submitted are equivalent to courses offered.

 If your credit transfer is approved – You will receive an official letter from us by U.S. mail.
 At this point, you should contact your admissions representative to take the next steps in the enrollment process.